An introduction to electromagnetism

 Electromagnetic Force is one of the four fundamental forces of nature.
 It governs the behaviour of electric and magnetic fields and is responsible for a wide range of phenomena, including light, electricity, magnetism, and electromagnetic induction.
 The interactions between charged particles take the form of exchanges of photons, which act as force carriers.

-- Macro Scale: This includes phenomena such as reflection, refraction and chromatic dispersion, as well as touching on the mechanical effects of electromagnetic forces, which is all best explained by classical electromagnetism.
+Macro Scale: This includes phenomena such as reflection, refraction, and chromatic dispersion, and the afore mentioned mechanical effects of electromagnetic forces, which are best explained by classical electromagnetism.

-- Micro Scale: This involves interactions between subatomic charged particles, examined here through Quantum Electrodynamics (QED), a theory built on the principles of quantum mechanics.
+Micro Scale: This involves interactions between subatomic charged particles, studied through Quantum Electrodynamics (QED), a theory grounded in the principles of quantum mechanics.

-To understand the world at both scales, it is essential to first recognize that charged particles are the source of electromagnetic forces and the field that convey them.
+Understanding both scales begins with recognizing the connections between them and with the fact that charged particles and the objects they are a part of are the source of electromagnetic forces and the fields that convey them.
+The interactions between these particles are governed by their positive and negative electrical charges.
 Without charged particles, electromagnetism would not exist.
-Secondly, the interactions between these particles are governed by their positive and negative electrical charges.

-While this broad description is shared by both classical physics and quantum mechanics, interpretations and underlying principles differ between the two.
+While classical physics and quantum mechanics share this broad description, their interpretations and underlying principles differ significantly:

-In quantum mechanics, particularly in Quantum Electrodynamics (QED), the interaction between charged particles is understood as the exchange of photons, which carry energy in amounts directly related to their frequency.
-Unlike the classical view of smooth, continuous electromagnetic fields, QED portrays these interactions as discrete events, in which each photon transmits a specific quantity of energy and momentum.
+- Quantum Electrodynamics (QED) provides a contrasting view, where the interaction between charged particles is understood as the exchange of photons.
+Photons carry energy in discrete amounts directly related to their frequency.
+Unlike the smooth, continuous fields described in classical electromagnetism, QED portrays these interactions as discrete events, in which each photon transmits a specific quantity of energy and momentum.

-QED provides a crucial framework within quantum physics that extends our understanding of electromagnetic interactions.
-Its defining contribution is the treatment of electromagnetism as quantized units of energy, where the electromagnetic field is divided into discrete quanta.
-In this framework, each photon represents a quantum of the electromagnetic field.
+Quantum Electrodynamics (QED) is the pivotal framework within quantum physics, that extends our understanding of electromagnetic interactions into new territory.
+Its hallmark contribution lies in treating electromagnetism as quantized units of energy, in such a way that the electromagnetic field is divided into discrete quanta.
+Within this framework, each photon is understood as a quantum of the electromagnetic field.

-In quantum physics, quantization refers to the concept that certain physical properties, such as energy, charge, and angular momentum, are not continuous but exist in discrete units called quanta.
-These quanta represent the smallest possible indivisible amounts of these properties, fundamentally changing our understanding of interactions at the microscopic scale.
+In quantum physics, quantization refers to the concept that certain physical properties—such as energy, charge, and angular momentum—are not continuous but exist in discrete units called quanta.
+These quanta represent the smallest possible indivisible amounts of these properties, which fundamentally reshapes our understanding of interactions at the microscopic scale.

-There is fundamental agreement between classical electromagnetism and Quantum Electrodynamics (QED) regarding the role of charged particles as sources of electromagnetic fields and mediators of the forces governing particle interactions.
-However, the two frameworks diverge significantly in their conceptualizations and calculations, highlighting the complexities of understanding electromagnetism across different scales.
+While classical electromagnetism and QED fundamentally agree on the role of charged particles as sources of electromagnetic fields and as mediators of the forces governing particle interactions, the two frameworks diverge significantly in their approaches.
+Classical electromagnetism describes fields and forces as continuous, smooth phenomena, while QED introduces a granular perspective, portraying interactions as discrete exchanges of photons.
+This distinction underscores the complexities of understanding electromagnetism across different scales and highlights the interplay between classical and quantum perspectives.

-Classical electromagnetism is a fundamental part of classical field theory, which describes how physical fields, such as electric and magnetic fields, interact with matter and propagate through space and time.
-Classical field theory encompasses a broader category that includes electromagnetism, along with gravitation – described by Newton’s law of universal gravitation and, more precisely, by Einstein’s field equations in General Relativity – and fluid dynamics, where fields characterize properties like velocity and pressure in a fluid.
+Classical electromagnetism is a foundational part of classical field theory, which describes how physical fields, such as electric and magnetic fields, interact with matter and propagate through space and time.
+Classical field theory encompasses a broad range of phenomena, including electromagnetism, gravitation—explained by Newton’s law of universal gravitation and refined by Einstein’s General Relativity—and fluid dynamics, where fields describe properties like velocity and pressure.

-The relationship between matter and energy is key to understanding classical electromagnetism.
-In this framework, charged objects generate electric and magnetic fields that influence the motion of other charged objects and so affect the behaviour of matter.
+A central focus of classical electromagnetism is the relationship between matter and energy.
+Charged objects generate electric and magnetic fields, which influence the motion and configuration of other charged objects, shaping the behaviour of matter.

 In classical electromagnetism:

-- Magnetic fields are produced by moving charges and currents, which transfer energy through space and interact with other magnetic materials.
+- Magnetic fields are generated by moving charges and currents, transferring energy and interacting with other magnetic materials or moving charges.

-- Electromagnetic waves, such as light, carry energy and interact with matter through processes like absorption and reflection, transferring energy in the process.
+- Electromagnetic waves, such as light, consist of oscillating electric and magnetic fields that carry energy through space and interact with matter via processes like absorption and reflection, transferring energy in the process.

 Electromagnetic force

-In classical physics, electromagnetism is evident as the electromagnetic force, which manifests itself through electric and magnetic fields.
-These fields vary continuously and predictably, with their strength determined by the amount of charge, the distance from a charged particle, and the momentum of moving charges.
-Fields make the force measurable, enabling us to calculate the interactions between charges.
-Force and fields effectively describes a wide range of phenomena, including light as electromagnetic waves, electric circuits, and magnetic interactions.
+In classical physics, the electromagnetic force manifests itself through electric and magnetic fields, which vary continuously and predictably.
+The strength of these fields depends on the amount of charge, the distance from a charged particle, and the momentum of moving charges.
+These fields make the force measurable, enabling the calculation of interactions between charges.
+This understanding underpins a wide range of phenomena, from light as electromagnetic waves to electric circuits and magnetic interactions.

 - Electric charges produce electric fields.